 a.
 Recommendations and/or implementation guidelines

+Principle B from the 2007 policy is affirmed with modification under Topic 25: IDNs.
+Principle B is also relevant to this topic.

 Affirmation 11.1: The Working Group welcomes and encourages the work of the Universal Acceptance Initiative and the Universal Acceptance Steering Group.